featuremine/tutorials/market-data01-feedhandler/README.md

 The multitude of seemingly contrudictory requirements placed on trading technology is what ultimatey makes algorithmic trading such a challenging, yet facinating persuit.
 Our objective with this series of blogs is to architect a market data platform that meets all four of the requirements mentioned above.
 In this, first installment, of the series we will focus on building a low-latency Binance Feed Server in C++, we will deploy several of them at once for load balancing, then we will evaluate performance of the feed server, and finally we will implement a simple trade plotter using Python API.

-## Why low-latency market data is so important in trading?
-- **Relevance**: The more time a strategy takes to respond to market events, the less relevant the information will be by the time the order gets to the market.
-- **Competition**: Acting upon information available to multiple participants is fiercely competitive.
-- **Profitable Decisions**: A strategy that can promptly capitalize on a trade expected to yield profit will earn money.
-- **Adverse Selection**: Conversely, if a strategy is too slow, it's likely making an undesirable trade that no one else sought—this is referred to as "adverse selection".
-- **Data Integrity**: Slow processing can lead to packet loss and consequently, flawed market data.
-It can also cause exponential queuing, leading to substantially delayed data, particularly for cross-sectional strategies where parallelization isn’t feasible.
-- **Resource Efficiency**: A high-performance market data platform demands fewer resources.
-The cost difference between running five servers or twenty can be monumental, affecting both small teams and large enterprises.
+Why is quick market data crucial in trading?
+Quick responses to market shifts are vital.
+If a trading strategy lags, the data might be outdated by the time the order reaches the market.
+Trading based on timely information is super competitive.
+A strategy that acts fast on profitable trades will benefit.
+On the flip side, a slow strategy might end up with trades no one else wanted, known as "adverse selection".
+Delays can result in lost data packets, giving an inaccurate market view.
+This can also cause data backlogs, especially in strategies where market data processing can't be parallelized.
+A top-notch market data system uses fewer resources.
+Think of the huge cost difference between operating five servers versus twenty – it impacts both small groups and big businesses.

 ## **Why Binance?**
-- **Accessibility**: Binance is renowned for its public availability and intuitive API.
-- **Variety**: A plethora of implemented, open-source feed handlers exist for Binance, including those optimized for low latency.
-- **Market Versatility**: Most facets of low-latency and nearly all elements pertinent to distribution and capture are applicable to equity, futures, and FX markets data feeds.
+Binance is renowned for its public availability and intuitive API.
+A plethora of implemented, open-source feed handlers exist for Binance, including those optimized for low latency.
+Most facets of low-latency and nearly all elements pertinent to distribution and capture are applicable to equity, futures, and FX markets data feeds.

 ## **Libwebsockets**
-Libwebsockets stands out as a nimble, pure C library tailored for crafting contemporary network protocols without a hassle.
+Libwebsockets stands out as a nimble, pure C library tailored for using contemporary network protocols without a hassle.
 The library has a minuscule footprint and leverages a non-blocking event loop.
 Especially for our needs, it's apt for handling a single connection, focusing on the latency of each message.
 Notably, the library offers a comprehensive example for receiving Binance market data, serving as our foundation.
-If you would like to learn more visit https://github.com/warmcat/libwebsockets
+If you would like to learn more visit https://github.com/warmcat/libwebsockets.

 ## **Featuremine Yamal**
 Yamal, an open-source library, is geared towards transactional low-latency IPC and data capture.
-It's the cornerstone for systems necessitating swift and reliable data communication between various processes.
-The features of yamal that are relevant for this blog are:
+It is used to build systems where data is communicated and captured between different processes very quickly, with an emphasis on ensuring the consistency and reliability of that data.
+This is especially important in environments where fast, reliable data transmission and storage are essential, such as financial trading platforms or real-time analytics systems.
+The features of Yamal that are especially relevant for this blog are:
 - **Performance**: Astoundingly low latencies - 300ns (median) and 1us (max) on a Ryzen 5950X.
 - **Atomicity**: Ensures the entire update to the bus is either done or not done at all.
 - **Consistency**: Guarantees data consistency across different processes.
 - **Resilience**: In the event of application crashes, data is not lost.
 - **Zero-copy**: Abstains from data copying during read/write.
 - **Simplicity**: Boasts an elementary C API and Python API.
 These features will easily allow us to create feed server to distribute market data to other process on the same machine at blazing fast speed.
+To learn more about Yamal visit https://github.com/featuremine/yamal.
 ## **Building the Binance Feed Server**

 1. **Setup**